geolffreym/Syrup/readme/CORE.md

 *This method helps you find Nodes objects and generate dom object*

+*You can try many possibilities to find and get dom elements*

 ```js
 var my_selector = _$('<div>');
 var my_selector = _$('*+'); // All the dom nodes ^_^